 - OnDeck – works largely with “Main Street” businesses and offers loans of up to $250,000.
 OnDeck has loaned over $3 billion nationwide.
 (Disclosure: OnDeck is the sponsor of this site)

 - Kabbage – started out lending to online businesses, and now offers loans up to $100,000

 Longer-Term Online Business Loans

 These lenders provide business owners with loans that range from 1-5 years with amounts up to $500,000.
-These loans are often used for longer-term project such as major renovations, or the opening of a new location.
+These loans are often used for a longer-term projects such as major renovations, or the opening of a new location.
 Some examples of these longer-term lenders are:

 - Lending Club – the largest personal peer to peer consumer lender now offers business loans up to $300,000

 - Funding Circle – started in the U.K. and has lent over $700 million globally to small businesses; Funding Circle offers loans up to $500,000

 A major benefit of online business loans is how easy it is to apply for a loan.
 Applications are usually just a single page and tend to be very straightforward.
 They can be completed online, over the phone, or via fax.
 There are certain things you’ll need for non-bank lenders, including: